Lyiif/clean_rpg/README.md

 4. Install the project dependencies with the following command:
 'npm install'
 5. Save the file and return to the command prompt.
-6. Run the project using the following command:
+6. Run the project using the `npm run web` command.
-'npm run web'